Texas Longhorns women's volleyball: 20192024 (Two National Titles)

+In 2024, Texas finished second to Kentucky in the SEC with a 13-3 conference record.
+Texas was eliminated in the NCAA Tournament by #6 Creighton in the Regional Semifinals and finished with a 20-7 overall record.
+2024 was the first year since 2005 that Texas neither won/shared a conference title nor reached the NCAA Regional Finals.

 All-time series records

 Beach volleyball

 In April 2008, the American Volleyball Coaches Association and Association of Volleyball Professionals sponsored the third annual Collegiate Beach Volleyball Championship, adhering to NCAA guidelines for college volleyball.
 The Longhorns won the championship with a roster consisting of Jennifer Doris, Ashley Engle, Elizabeth Graham, Kiley Hall, Alyson Jennings, Heather Kisner, Chelsey Klein, Alex Lewis and Michelle Moriarty.
 Each school fielded four teams of two players.
 The field included Nebraska, Clemson, San Diego, USC, Texas and Wisconsin, all of whom were ranked in the 2007 Coaches Top 25 final poll (indoor).
 The Longhorns had finished the 2007 season ranked sixth.

 On August 30, 2022, UT announced the addition of Beach Volleyball as the 21st Intercollegiate Sport at the University of Texas.